45Harley/AI-Ethical-Collab/README.md

 This "AI-Ethical-Collab" sub-project is an initiative designed to **enhance structured discussions** through AI-driven facilitation.
 Our goal is to create an ethical, transparent, and bias-aware AI that assists in **moderation, consensus-building, and decision-making** without dominating conversations.
-These AI assisted collaborations will be critical for all elements of whole evolution including the startup.
+These AI assisted collaborations will be critical for all elements of the whole evolution including the startup.
 Engaging technnoligists, innovators, and across-the-board citizens in the evolution.

 ## ⚡ Key Features
 - **AI-Assisted Moderation** – Ensures fairness and inclusivity in discussions.